unnus/unnus/content/medical/unique-healthcare-mission-statement-2020-guide-examples.md

 This is why your mission statement should be actionable.

-## “Why would I need a mission statement”?
+## Why would you need a mission statement?

 Well, a mission statement is as good as its practical use.